 Step Two: Customize for Your Skin Type

 One of the best things about oil cleansing is that you can customize the blend to fit your specific skin needs.
 If you have normal or slightly oily skin, using only a base oil might be perfect for you.
 If you tend to have drier skin, a blend of one part nourishing oil to three parts base oil can help bring your complexion back into balance.
-If you have combination or very oily skin, start with a blend of one part astringent oil to five parts base oil.
+If you have combination or oily skin, start with a blend of one part astringent oil to five parts base oil.
 Depending on your skin type, you can increase the astringent oil up to a ratio of one part astringent oil to three parts base oil.
 If your skin feels tight when you’re done cleansing, reduce the amount of astringent oil in your formulation.

 Nourishing oils